-4.2.5 Non-Tenure-Track Extension Faculty
+4.1.5 Extension Faculty

-Non-Tenure-Track Extension faculty are hired for specific outreach and engagement assignments.
+NTT extension faculty are appointed to meet outreach and engagement needs in UT Extension.
+The primary responsibility of NTT extension faculty is to conduct outreach and engagement assignments for UT Extension.
 They generally are not expected to conduct traditional academic research or engage in for-credit, classroom teaching as a condition of their employment.
 Extension faculty are expected to conduct externally funded work and to publish the results of that work.
-As described in Section 4.3, a complete and thorough documentation of the responsibilities and workload distribution of the NTT extension faculty, including any responsibility to obtain external funding, will be provided by the hiring unit to the faculty member at the time of initial appointment and updated each time the faculty member is reappointed.
+Faculty appointed to this title series should have completed a doctoral degree or terminal degree appropriate to the field.

+The following ranks or titles may be assigned to NTT extension faculty: extension assistant professor, extension associate professor, and extension professor.
-Extension assistant professor: This rank is for those who have completed a doctoral degree or terminal degree appropriate to the field.
-Individuals holding such positions demonstrate an ability to initiate and implement outreach and engagement programs or projects, publish, and obtain external funding.
-They show promise for excellence in all areas of responsibility recorded in the hiring unit's annual documentation of the NTTF's workload distribution and responsibilities.

-Extension associate professor: This rank is for those who have completed a doctoral degree or terminal degree appropriate to the field and have demonstrated continuous improvement and contribution in Extension and outreach education supported through grants and contracts over a period of years.
-Individuals holding this rank will have demonstrated excellence in all areas of responsibility recorded in the hiring unit's annual documentation of the NTTF's workload distribution and responsibilities.
-A designated group of faculty will review and evaluate hiring and promotion to this rank in accordance with applicable bylaws.

-Extension professor: This rank is for those who have completed a doctoral degree or terminal degree appropriate to the field and have a record of outstanding outreach and engagement impacts with a strong record of publications as well as support by grants and contracts over a period of years.
-Individuals holding this rank have demonstrated and maintained excellence in all areas of responsibility recorded in the hiring unit's annual documentation of the NTTF's workload distribution and responsibilities.
-A designated group of faculty will review and evaluate hiring and promotion to this rank in accordance with applicable bylaws.
+- Extension assistant professor: Individuals holding this rank demonstrate an ability to initiate and implement outreach and engagement programs or projects, publish, and obtain external funding.
+They show promise for excellence in areas of responsibility assigned to them. - Extension associate professor: Individuals holding this rank have demonstrated continuous improvement and contribution in Extension and outreach education supported through grants and contracts over a period of years.
+Individuals holding this rank will have demonstrated excellence in areas of responsibility assigned to them. - Extension professor: Individuals holding this rank have a record of outstanding outreach and engagement impacts with a strong record of publications as well as support by grants and contracts over a period of years.
+Individuals holding this rank have demonstrated and maintained excellence in areas of responsibility assigned to them.

-4.2.6 Adjunct Faculty
+4.1.6 Adjunct Faculty